pretix/pretix-docs/docs/topics/products.md

 #### Option B: Order approvals

-If you do not know your audience already, but still want to restrict it to a certain group, e.g. people with a given profession, you can check the "Buying this product requires approval" in the settings of your product.
+If you do not know individual members of your audience already, but still want to restrict it to a certain group, e.g. people with a given profession, you can check the "Buying this product requires approval" in the settings of your product.
-If a customer tries to buy such a product, they will be able to place their order but can not proceed to payment.
+If a customer tries to buy such a product, they will be able to place their order but cannot proceed to payment.
 Instead, you will be asked to approve or deny the order and only if you approve it, we will send a payment link to the customer.

 This requires the customer to interact with the ticket shop twice (once for the order, once for the payment) which adds a little more friction, but gives you full control over who attends the event.